 These headphones are decently portable and fold into a more compact format.
 They won't be the easiest to carry around on your person but they will easily fit into a handbag or backpack.
 Unfortunately, they do not come with case or pouch which is slightly disappointing.

-The JBL E45BT have a decent build quality that's almost identical to the over-ear E55BT.
+The JBL E45BT have a decent build quality that's almost identical to the over-ear E55BT, and they have a more premium-looking design than the T450BT.
 The headband is flexible and has a thin metal frame for reinforcement.
 The ear cups are also fairly dense, making the headphones sturdy enough to handle a couple of accidental drops without getting damaged.
 Unfortunately, the plastic used in their build quality feels a bit cheap, which is most noticeable with the buttons on the right ear cup.
 They're a sturdy headset, but they just don't feel as durable as some of the competing options, like the Skullcandy Grind or the more recent JBL Everest 310

 These headphones have a stable fit, and they're tight enough on the head for running, but may not as stable as the E55BT for some.
 They slipped more often during the testing procedure compared to the over-ear variant but maintained a stable fit for more casual activities.
 They should be decent enough for sports but won't be the best headphones if you have an intense workout with a lot of movement and physical activity.

 The JBL E45BT is a decent sounding pair of closed-back on-ear headphones.
 They do not sound as well-balanced as the Marshall MID ANC but they have a well-balanced, deep, and punchy bass, which is great for bass-heavy genres, but their bass delivery is quite inconsistent and highly dependent on the user and their positioning.

 They also have a good and neutral mid-range, but vocals and lead instruments tend to sound a little thin on them.
 Their treble is also quite well-balanced, but a tad hyped, which combined with the recessed mid-range, gives the headphones a slight V-shaped or "smiley face" sound profile.
 Additionally, and like most other on-ear headphones, they don't have a large and speaker-like soundstage.